tstrahler/cds-bindkeys/README.md

 list of some bindkeys in *Cadence Virtuoso*.

-The table contains figures of the corresponding toolbars-icons, which are not shipped in this repository.
+The table contains figures of the corresponding toolbars-icons, which are not shipped in this repository
+(proprietary icons in the Virtuoso installation directory).
-Please link the icons from Virtuoso Installation directory to the repository before compilation
+Please link the icons from Virtuoso installation directory to the repository before compilation

 ```bash